Knowing how to store meat without a refrigerator can do more than save you from losing food if the power goes out.

 This technique can be done with raw meat and this could be a viable option for those who process their own livestock and have tons of lard on hand.

 Pemmican falls into its own category of meat storage because with this technique you’re actually making a new food item.
 Pemmican is a solid block of dried meat power mixed with fat, spices, berries, and sometimes honey.
 It was originally created by North American Indians and later adopted by others.
 I’ve seen the flavor described as a fattier beef jerky.

-Pemmican is often found on survival or backpacking blogs because it is an awesome, portable and shelf-stable product.
+Pemmican and how to make pemmican is often found on survival or backpacking blogs because it is an awesome, portable and shelf-stable product.
 If you add a little salt to your recipe you can also add a dash of electrolytes.

 The mixture can be packed into silicone molds while the fat is still soft and after it solidifies, can be popped out and stored at room temperature for 1-5 years.

 Last but not least I’d be remiss to exclude the most logical first step you might want to take in an emergency, which would be to simply find another suitably cold place for your meat.
 Refrigeration prevents bacteria from getting to your food by lowering the temperature to a level where bacteria don’t like to live.

 If you live in a colder climate when your power goes out and it is below freezing outside, you may be able to store your items there, preferably in a cooler.

 There are a number of really well insulated coolers on the market that can keep your food—yes even meat—cool for a week if properly packed with ice.
 I’ve tried them and they really are great.

 If you don’t have the money to spend on a cooler like this, you can modify your existing cooler with a few DIY steps.
 I personally have modified a cheap cooler with some extra insulation and it really helps keep my items cooler on long drives back from the grocery store.